Initiatives to Protect the Environment

 NTT Communications unveiled its 6th and largest data center in Tokyo in April 2013.
 Under the auspices of the Tokyo Metropolitan Park Association's Municipal Tree-Planting Fund, the Center is actively promoting tree-planting activities deeply rooted in the local community.
 As a part of these endeavors, trees have been planted within the Center's grounds in two distinct spring/summer and autumn/winter zones.
 As a result, visitors can enjoy the beauty and pleasure of seasonal flowers all year round.
 Complementing this initiative, steps have been taken to conduct wind environment simulations.
 By planting such vegetation as evergreen trees along the southwest corner, which bears the full brunt of wind activity, every effort is being made to ensure harmony with the surrounding environment.

-Environmental Conservation Activities at Our Telecommunications Facilities
+Allowing Environmental Preservation Activities at Our Telecommunications Facilities

-Cleaning Up Chiyoda Ward
+Chiyoda Ward Cleanup

-Biodiversity Photo Contest
+SDG Photo Contest

 CSR Committee Chairman’s Award